-Xiaomi Mi 8 with a notch goes official: Everything you need to know
+Xiaomi Mi 8 sports a notch, Snapdragon 845: Here are all your questions answered

 Xiaomi Mi 8: How does the Face Recognition feature work?

 Xiaomi Mi 8 does not have 3D face unlock, unlike the Mi 8 ‘Explorer Edition’.
 The Mi 8 has a Face Recognition that relies on the Infrared sensor and it works in the dark as well to recognise the face and unlock the device.
 Xiaomi says the Face Unlock cannot be fooled by photos, videos of the user.
+The Mi 8 Explorer Edition though has more hardware like the flood illuminator, Dot projector, etc to create a 3D map of the user’s face before unlocking the device.

 Xiaomi Mi 8: What’s this dual-band GPS?

 Mi 8 is also the first smartphone in the world with dual-band GPS.
 This has support for the L1 + L5 dual-frequency positioning and dual-band signal.
 Xiaomi claims this will improve navigation accuracy in urban cities where buildings can interfere with GPS signals.
 In GPS four signals are available for civilian uses: L1 C/A, L2C, L5 and L1C.
-L5 is supposed to provide signal which is robust enough for use in critical situations such as rescue, etc.
+L5 is supposed to provide signal, which is robust enough for use in critical situations such as rescue, etc.

 For all the latest Technology News, download Indian Express App